mahmutelmas06/beverage/README.md

     1.4 -
     Added maximum stacks
-    Drinks are disappeared when used
+    Drinks are consumed when used

     1.3 -
     Added vending machine